Living Languages of the Americas

 Mayan languages are spoken by at least 6 million people today, on and around the Yucatan Peninsula.

-For most English speakers, the word "Mayan" is associated with Classical Maya civilization, who built spectacular cities and temples from around 250 AD to 900 AD; and accomplished one of only two times we can be certain of that full linguistic writing was invented completely from scratch.
+For most English speakers, the word "Mayan" is associated with Classical Maya civilization, who built spectacular cities and temples from around 250 AD to 900 AD; and accomplished one of only two times certain examples of full linguistic writing being invented completely from scratch.
 But Mayan people existed before Classical Maya civilization and after to this day; just as Greek people existed before Classical Greece and after to this day.

 At least some groups of what we call the "Maya" really did use that more or less that name for themselves in antiquity and also do today (but by no means all).
 It comes from a word related to Yucatec Maya mayab: "flat".
 If I understand correctly, it is referring to living in the flatlands as opposed to the highlands.

-• Possibly shark from Yucatec Maya xoc: "shark".
+- Possibly shark from Yucatec Maya xoc: "shark".
 Northern Europeans were only familiar with small sharks and called them dogfish/houndfish and equivalents.
 There is one example of the word shark for a fish in 1442, in the letters of Thomas Bekynton, Secretary to Henry VI (writing in Latin), but the word is not attested again for over 100 years until the late 1500s; at which point it may or may not be the same word.
 If it is not the same word, it may be from a Mayan language.
-When the word appears again in English, it is referring to a specimen brought to England from the American tropics—potentially from a Mayan speaking area—by John Hawkins.
+When the word appears again in English, it is referring to a specimen brought to England from the American tropics—potentially from a Mayan speaking area—by Admiral Sir John Hawkins in the 1560s.

 Guaraní and other Tupian Languages